solid/data-interoperability-panel/resource-metadata/hypothesis.md

 A given Solid resource MUST NOT be directly associated with more than one Descriptive metadata resource.

-A Descriptive metadata resource MUST be deleted by the Solid server when the resource it is directly associated with is also deleted and the Solid server is authoritative for both resources.
+A Descriptive metadata resource MUST be deleted by the Solid server when the resource it is directly associated with is deleted and the Solid server is authoritative for both resources.

 Access or management of a Descriptive metadata resource by a given [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) is subject to the [modes of access](https://github.com/solid/web-access-control-spec#modes-of-access) granted per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.